Updated on December 22nd, 2022 by Bob Ciura

 These rates do not apply if the owner of the dividends carries on, or has carried on, a business in Canada through a permanent establishment and the holding on which the income is paid is effectively connected with that permanent establishment.”

 For all practical purposes, the only actionable knowledge that you need to know about the withholding rates on Canadian dividends is that the Canada Revenue Agency withholds 15% of every dividend paid to you from a Canadian corporation.
+Canada has its own form that can be submitted to request a refund of withholding tax.

 While this tax credit is beneficial from a financial standpoint, it adds an additional layer of complexity when investing in Canadian stocks.
 For this reason, we recommend working with a tax professional to ensure that you are appropriately minimizing the taxes incurred by your investment portfolio.

-All of these tax headaches can be avoided by investing in Canadian dividend stocks through retirement accounts, which is the subject of the next section of this tax guide.
+Many of these tax headaches can be avoided by investing in Canadian dividend stocks through retirement accounts, which is the subject of the next section of this tax guide.

 Owning Dividend Stocks in Retirement Accounts